-While checks against sanctions lists were largely manual and time-consuming activities, the development of capabilities such as intelligent process automation (IPA), which combines fundamental process redesign with robotic process automation (RPA) and machine learning (ML), assist workers by eliminating repetitive, replicable and routine tasks.
+While checks against sanctions lists were largely manual and time-consuming activities, the development of capabilities such as intelligent process automation (IPA), which combines fundamental process redesign with intelligent process automation (IPA) and machine learning (ML), assist workers by eliminating repetitive, replicable and routine tasks.
 This removes much of the burden from employees and ensures a consistent approach.

 Maintaining and monitoring sanctions lists involve the processing of large volumes of data, including not just the names of listed individuals but also details such as known aliases and locations.
 Checking and keeping up-to-date with these lists is a challenge, becoming harder as the customer base of a business becomes larger.
 This is why many are now opting to integrate screening tools and automation, such as Encompass, into their practices.
 This can offer not only significant time and cost savings but also provide an extra level of security that manually performing the associated tasks would not give.

 IPA has a vital role to play and can help firms consolidate steps in the process.
 By gathering all of the required data, rather than leaving it to humans, it also allows them to work more efficiently while demonstrating a commitment to regulators and auditors without added costs.